PX4/PX4-user_guide/en/config_heli/README.md

 ## Supported Configurations

 Supported helicopter configurations:
-- Single main rotor with any type of swash-plate
+- Single main rotor with any type of swash-plate and an ESC tail rotor.
-- ESC tail rotor

 ## Setup